 Postdoctoral Research Associate Dr Mary Tomsic

 Mary Tomsic is an ARC Postdoctoral Research Associate researching the history of visual representations of child refugees.
-Her broad teaching and research interests are in cultural history in particular visual culture, film and history; historical representations in popular culture; Australian film culture as well as understandings of gender & sexuality.
-Her book Beyond the Silver Screen: A History of Women, Filmmaking and Film Culture in Australia 1920-1990 will be published in October this year.
+Her broad teaching and research interests are in cultural history in particular visual culture, film and history; historical representations in popular culture; Australian film culture as well as understandings of gender and sexuality.
+Her book Beyond the Silver Screen: A History of Women, Filmmaking and Film Culture in Australia 1920-1990 was be published in October 2017.
 Mary is a co-convenor of the Australian Women’s History Network and the Melbourne Feminist History Group.

 Picturing Refugee Children